nayankk/ToDone/README.md

  * [x] Optional: UI / UX uses Material Design guidelines.
  * [x] Optional: Persistent storage is implemented via CursorAdapter and todo items are stored in Sqlite database.
  * [x] Optional: Do not allow saving an empty todo.
- * [x] Optional: Show a confirmation dialog when user attemps to navigate out of new todo screen without saving the changes.
+ * [x] Optional: Show a confirmation dialog when user attempts to navigate out of new todo screen without saving the changes.
- * [x] Optional: Show the due date of to-do items in main UI list
+ * [x] Optional: Show the due date of to-do items in main UI list.
+ * [x] Optional: Use DialogFragment instead of Activity for todo edit/new screen.

 Walkthrough of all user stories: